 All gifts and what is done with them must be recorded in the Gifts & Hospitality Register even if it has been refused.

-Gifts to another individual or school should be made only in exceptional circumstances and with the approval of the Chair of the Trust or Executive Headteacher as appropriate.
+Gifts to another individual or school should be made only in exceptional circumstances and with the approval of the Chair of the Trust or Chief Executive Officer or Headteacher as appropriate.

 4. GIVING AND ACCEPTING HOSPITALITY & ENTERTAINMENT